 Randy Johnson Hits Bird With a Blazing Fastball

 There may never be timing that is as perfect as this again.

-During a Arizona Diamondback Major League Baseball spring training game in Tucson on Mar.
-24, 2001, Hall of Fame pitcher Randy Johnson was tossing out some fastballs.
-It was the seventh inning of a bout against the San Francisco Giants.
+During an Arizona Diamondbacks spring training game in Tucson on Mar.
+24, 2001, Hall of Fame pitcher Randy Johnson was tuning up his fastball ahead of Opening Day.
+It was the seventh inning of a bout against the San Francisco Giants, who had a solid lineup led by Barry Bonds, Jeff Kent and Rich Aurilia.
 Outfielder Calvin Murray, uncle of the athletic Arizona Cardinals quarterback Kyler Murray, stood ready at the plate, locked and loaded.
 The legendary left-hander went through his usual Hall of Famer wind-up, released the heat and killed a dove.

 Didn't see that one coming?
 Imagine being the bird.

 Johnson's World Series-level fastball, rocketing towards catcher Rod Barajas behind home plate, intercepted an interceptor pigeon mid-flight.
 The now-dead bird (clearly not a Dodgers fan) exploded like the Fourth of July after being struck by an All-Star-like heater, leaving us with one of the weirdest, yet most lasting images in MLB and sports history.
 Poof!

 The umpire ruled a no pitch by fair play rules, but PETA called foul ball.
 The eccentric animal cruelty promotion group once again flew in the face of common sense when they announced considerations of pressing charges against the Diamondbacks pitcher.
 The Onion would also announce that a settlement had been reached between the Diamondbacks and the dove's offspring.

 "I was considered a bird killer," Johnson recalled, via arizonasports.com.
 "What became kind of funny, actually became a very serious moment."